 Address & telephone number: Wawel, 30-001 Kraków, Poland

-DAY TRIPS: There are two must see day trips from Kraków: the Wieliczka Salt Mine and Auschwitz -Birkenau Memorial and Museum .
+DAY TRIPS: There are two must see day trips from Kraków: the Wieliczka Salt Mine and Auschwitz -Birkenau Memorial and Museum.
 We didn’t have the opportunity to travel to the salt mine since we were only in Kraków for 28 hours.
-Instead, we took a bus to the Auschwitz Memorial and walked the grounds for free. *Note you do not have to pay to enter the memorial & museum if you choose not to have a self-guided audio tour.
+Instead, we took a bus to the Auschwitz Memorial and walked the grounds for free. *Note, the memorial & museum admission is free of charge.
+The line up is for the the audio tour, which you do not have to purchase.
 The grounds are full of historical artifacts and lengthy information panels in each building in a multitude of languages; you will not be starved for information.

 Getting There: For the cheapest mode of transportation you can take a bus from the main Kraków bus station (ul.
 Bosacka 18); most stop at the Auschwitz Museum entrance, but not all, so make sure beforehand otherwise you may end up at the Oświęcim bus station which is at the other end of town.
 The journey takes 1hr 40mins and costs 12zł.
 BTW-we couldn’t stop talking about the bus trip back from Auschwitz for the rest of our journey as it was hilariously dangerous.
 We had a touring-style mini-bus and our driver thought it was a Ferrari; he took us down winding mountainous roads (that were extremely narrow) like Jackie Stewart .
 When we weren’t white-knuckling the seats and holding our breath we were laughing out loud and eyeing each other; the back seat was a bad choice.